-If we attempt to develop new practice areas or lines of business outside our core economic and business consulting services, those efforts could harm our results of operations.
+If we attempt to develop new practice areas or lines of business outside our core economic, financial, and management consulting services, those efforts could harm our results of operations.
 Our efforts in new practice areas or new lines of business involve inherent risks, including risks associated with inexperience and competition from mature participants in the markets we enter.
-Our inexperience may result in costly decisions that could harm our business.
+Our inexperience in these new practice areas or lines of business may result in costly decisions that could harm our business.